M0LTE/pi-transceiver/electronics/PA_Board_V2/Arduino/Board/README.md

 - Select the Comport which shows the RADARC Pi_Tx_PA connected

+- Add the additional Arduino Libraries listed in the READ_ME if not already installed.

-- Upload code or tests from this Github repository
+-  Compile and Upload code or tests from this Github repository

 ## Issues